helm/charts/stable/chartmuseum/README.md

 ### Setting local storage permissions with initContainers

 Some clusters do not allow using securityContext to set permissions for persistent volumes.
 Instead, an initContainer can be created to run `chown` on the mounted volume.
-To enable it, set `volumePermissions.enabled` to `true`.
+To enable it, set `securityContext.enabled` to `false`.

 #### Example storage class